Sandy in Salt Lake County, Utah — The American Mountains (Southwest)

 Using all four of its furnaces, the Mingo Smelter could produce enough metal to fill sixteen railroad cars each week.
 It was destroyed by fire in 1887 and was rebuilt in 1888.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-West Jordan Pioneer Church (approx. 2.3 miles away); West Jordan (approx. 2.3 miles away); North Jordan Canal (approx. 2.4 miles away); West Jordan Settlement (approx. 2.4 miles away); West Jordan Industry (approx. 2.4 miles away); South Jordan Settlement (approx. 2.6 miles away); Utah Idaho Sugar Factory (approx. 3.1 miles away); Salt Lake and Utah Railroad (approx. 3.1 miles away).
+West Jordan Pioneer Church (approx. 2.3 miles away); West Jordan (approx. 2.3 miles away); North Jordan Canal (approx. 2.4 miles away); West Jordan Settlement (approx. 2.4 miles away); West Jordan Industry (approx. 2.4 miles away); South Jordan Settlement (approx. 2.6 miles away); Union Fort (approx. 2.8 miles away); Utah Idaho Sugar Factory (approx. 3.1 miles away).

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on June 25, 2007, by Dawn Bowen of Fredericksburg, Virginia.
 This page has been viewed 1,781 times since then and 15 times this year.
 Last updated on September 15, 2010, by Bryan R. Bauer of Kearns, Ut 84118.
 Photos: 1, 2, 3, 4, 5. submitted on June 25, 2007, by Dawn Bowen of Fredericksburg, Virginia. • Kevin W. was the editor who published this page.